HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 ## What can engineers do to work better with tech writers?

+I sincerely appreciate the thoughtfulness of this question—admittedly, it caught me off guard when I received it.

+Respect the writer and their work.
+When our interactions across disciplines are rooted in respect for each other, we can build a relationship based on mutual trust that allows each of us to flourish and do our best work.
+Knowing that the engineer respects them and their work, creates confidence in the writer, allowing them to move through the writing process effectively and efficiently.

+I've heard stories of companies and teams where the tech writers had to constantly prove their value to the engineers.
+Not only is that exhausting, but it consumes much of your time that you could be using to create great documentation that ultimately makes for a better customer experience.
+Fortunately, my experiences with engineers have been exceedingly positive and respectful during my time as a tech writer.

 ## How does technical writing differ from the documentation work done by engineers?

 ## How does engineering differ from technical writing?